Last Updated on November 17, 2022 by Lori Geurin

 Summary – Beyoncé’s 22 Day Diet Plan Review

-I’m tried different nutrition plans in the past including Keto, Paleo, Whole30, 30-Day Diet, and even the Blood Type Diet (at the suggestion of a doctor).
+I’d tried different nutrition plans in the past, including Keto, Paleo, Whole30, 30-Day Diet, and even the Blood Type Diet (at a doctor’s suggestion).
 But eating vegan, even though it was just for a few days, has been an interesting, eye-opening experience.

-This vegan meal plan experience allowed me to enjoy eating real healthy food and preparing simple homecooked meals.
-It caused me to eat a little more vegetables, fruits (and fiber) than I would on an average day.
+This vegan meal plan experience allowed me to enjoy eating real healthy food and preparing simple home-cooked meals.
+It caused me to eat a little more vegetables and fruits (and fiber) than I would on an average day.
 Plus, it was a great way to use lots of fresh produce from our garden!

-(For more on this, you can read How Intermittent Fasting Cured My Hypoglycemia.)
+(For more on this, read How Intermittent Fasting Cured My Hypoglycemia.)

 That said, I’m happy I was able to try out the plan because it showed me that I could eat vegan meals and not starve.
-It also encouraged my family to try some new dishes that they haven’t had before.
-My membership lasts for a year and I’m planning on making more vegan meals and snacks to add to my repertoire.
+It also encouraged my family to try new dishes they haven’t had before.
+My membership lasts for a year, and I plan to make more vegan meals and snacks to add to my repertoire.

-I also realized that some of the things we were already eating were vegan…like one of my daughter’s favorites, avocado toast.
+I also realized that some of the things we were already eating were vegan, like avocado toast, one of my daughter’s favorites.
 Plus, peanut butter and banana sandwiches, overnight oats, meatless main dishes, and many of my favorite snacks, including nuts and hummus.

-If you liked this be sure to check out my review of N4L at Nutrition For Longevity Review: Farm Fresh Meals.
+If you liked this, check out my review of N4L at Nutrition For Longevity Review: Farm Fresh Meals.